alexjumlajumla/msosijumlaapi/OPENAI_API_SETUP.md

 The legacy `completion()` method with instruct models has been replaced with the more modern `chat()` method format throughout the codebase.

+## Available OpenAI Test Endpoints

+The following endpoints are available for testing your OpenAI integration:

+1. **Test API Key**: `api/v1/test-openai-key` (POST)
+   - Validates your OpenAI API key
+   - Example response: `{"success":true,"message":"API key is valid","valid":true,"model":"gpt-3.5-turbo"}`

+2. **Test Chat**: `api/v1/openai-chat` (GET or POST)
+   - GET: Performs a simple test chat with OpenAI
+   - POST: Sends your custom messages to OpenAI
+   - POST body example:
+     ```json
+     {
+       "messages": [
+         {"role": "system", "content": "You are a helpful assistant."},
+         {"role": "user", "content": "Hello, how are you?"}
+       ]
+     }
+     ```

+3. **Integration Test**: `api/v1/test-openai-integration` (GET)
+   - Quick test of OpenAI integration that works from a browser

+4. **Debug Configuration**: `api/v1/debug-openai-config` (GET)
+   - Shows information about your OpenAI configuration
+   - Does not use the API, only checks local settings

 ## Troubleshooting Common Issues

 ### Quota Exceeded Error